 The views at the craggy little cluster of rocks were breathtaking and a real wow factor!
 This made the effort so worthwhile and really lifted my spirits.
 We stayed on the summit for about 20 minutes and celebrated with high fives and a Snicker bar!
 For perspective, Ben Nevis is 1,345 m, so this was over 3 x higher.

 We were back in Kyanjin before 8.30 am and headed straight to the bakery next door for breakfast.
 We watched as a Korean girl who was suffering badly from altitude sickness was lifted out of the village by helicopter.
 Other than a 3 day walk, the only way out is by chartering a $1500 helicopter.

 We had free time for the rest of the day and I was able to have my first (tepid) bucket shower in 4 days.
 I tried to get wifi again using some kind of ticket system where you have to put in a code but it didn’t work.
 So throughout the trek I had a digital detox as well as an alcohol one.

-Rianne and I had lunch in the teahouse and for dessert we had coffee and awesome carrot cake in a different bakery.
-And later fresh mint tea in the third bakery of the day… other thank hiking there wasn’t much to do in such a small mountain village.
+Rianne and I had lunch in the teahouse and for dessert we had coffee and delicious carrot cake in a different bakery.
+And later fresh mint tea in the third bakery of the day… other than hiking there wasn’t much to do in such a small mountain village.
 So a bakery crawl was in order…